 Grant Terms & Conditions

 Brazos Valley Cares may modify the terms and conditions of the grant process at any time.
-For the latest updates, applicants should go the Brazos Valley Cares website www.brazosvalleycares.org or request by email grants@brazosvalleycares.org.
+For the latest updates, applicants should go to the Brazos Valley Cares website, www.brazosvalleycares.org, or request grants@brazosvalleycares.org.

 ELIGIBILITY GUIDELINES